- Location: New Hampshire

 Like any licensing exam, they check your eyes first.
 In New Hampshire, if you fail the eye test you can't take the written test and you also can't re-take the eye test on that day.
 You must have a note from your optometrist proving your vision has been assessed and corrected before you are allowed to retake the eye test.

-Federal requirements for vision are 20/40 in each eye―this supersedes New Hampshire's 20/40 with both eyes.
+Federal requirements for vision are 20/40 in each eye―this supersedes New Hampshire's requirement for 20/40 with both eyes for a non-commercial driver's license.
 So, don't try to avoid the corrective lens restriction on your license by taking the test without your glasses.

-After you pass the vision test, there as many as seven knowledge or written tests you may take:
+After you pass the vision test, there as many as seven knowledge or written tests you may have to take:

 - General Knowledge Test: Class A, B & C